 Safe neighborhoods and communities are the keys to a healthy, vibrant society.
-Governor Haslam established a public safety subcabinet that is working across state agencies to reduce drug abuse and trafficking, curb violent crime, and cut the rate of repeat offenders.
+A public safety subcabinet was established across state agencies to reduce drug abuse and trafficking, to curb violent crime, and to cut the rate of repeat offenders.

 Violent crime is composed of four offenses: murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault.
 Violent

 crimes are defined in the UCR Program as those offenses which involve force or threat of force.
 The rate below is per 100,000 persons.

 Property crime includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.
 The rate below is per 100,000 persons.

 Source: Tennessee Department of Safety & Homeland Security.